k3karthic/ansible__busy-behind-nat/README.md

-# Ansible - Access BUSY behind NAT
+# Ansible — Access BUSY behind NAT

 On certain ISPs like [Jio](https://www.jio.com/), it is not possible to access a server over the internet.
 This can happen if the ISP does not allow incoming connections on the dynamic IP address.
 As a result, it is not possible to access [BUSY](https://busy.in/) using the provided [Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/).

 ## Solution Overview

 The Ansible playbook in this repository creates a private [OpenVPN](https://openvpn.net/) network.
-The [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) can then connect to the [BUSY server](https://busy.in/) over the virtual network using the "LAN" profile.
+The [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) can then connect to the [BUSY server](https://busy.in/) over the virtual network using the “LAN” profile.

 ![Architecture Diagram](resources/solution_overview.png)